 This guide is based on The Chicago Manual of Style, 18th ed., 2024.
 (A copy of the print version of the 17th edition is available at the Ready Reference Desk, under the call number Z253 .U69 2017).
-Note that all material cited in this guide is available in the Mississippi State University Libraries print or electronic collections.

 Book or monograph, single author: